 1. Temporary Alimony

 Temporary alimony is awarded to meet the needs of a spouse during the pendency of a divorce proceeding.
-The theory behind temporary alimony is to place the parties on equal footing during the pendency of the divorce case.
+The theory behind it is to place the parties on equal footing during the pendency of the divorce case.
 Temporary alimony also prevents the other spouse from starving out the other spouse to gain a strategic advantage in the case.

 2. Bridge-The-Gap Alimony